 The Council recognises the importance of establishing and maintaining good relations with its stakeholders, which ensures the longevity of it operations.
-The ACTT continually seeks new ways to improve relations with existing stakeholders and to establish strong relationships with new stakeholders.
+The ACTT continually seeks new ways to establish strong relationships with new stakeholders.

 9.2.1 The ACTT Partners